SalvadorHernandez0303/Salvador-Hernandez-A.P-Arepas/README.md

-# [Your Name]'s GitHub Profile
+# Salvador Hernández's GitHub Profile

 Hello!
 I'm Salvador Hernández, a student of Mechanical Engineering from Venezuela.
 I'm passionate about coding and I use it as a tool to expand my knowledge.
-This profile is part of my university activities.
+This profile is part of my university activities and later will be use as my personal space here in Github.

 ## About Me